NAJADS: a self-contained framework for the direct determination of astrophysical J-factors: Introduction

 All these model uncertainties will severely affect subsequent phenomenological applications, such as the final estimate of the J-factor and the resulting astrophysical constraints on DM properties.
 With the final goal of addressing and possibly mitigating some of these systematics, we build the present work on the following question: can we bypass the use of halo finders and derive the J-factor directly from simulations' raw data?
+While the simulation community already adopts these more intrinsic methods to compute the density field we aim here at systematically compare them with the analytical predictions, instead based on halo finders.
+We focus on the impact on dark matter J-factors, which at the very end affects the expected fluxes of observable particles.
 Although we fully acknowledge that halo finders provide an extremely powerful tool to analyse sub-halo populations properties and characterising their evolution through cosmic time, they may not be an indispensable tool to extract predictions of DM indirect signals.
 Specifically to this end, we design {\tt NAJADS} (Numerical Astrophysical J-factors for Annihilating Dark matter Signatures), a code that proposes a first, seminal step towards the accomplishment of such a delicate task\footnote{{\tt NAJADS} is not publicly available at the present time.
-We envision this to change in the next future.}. {\tt NAJADS} offers a free-standing framework to go directly from the raw simulation’s output to the J-factor quantity, without requiring the analytical modelling of the DM distribution.
+We plan on this to change in the next future.}.
+Let us clarify here that our goal is not to produce a novel, cutting-edge density estimator to improve upon existing tools, but rather to implement such tools within a self-consistent, simple and complete framework, specifically designed for the numerical calculation of astrophysical J-factors.
+In this sense, {\tt NAJADS} offers a free-standing infrastructure to go directly from the raw simulation’s output to the J-factor quantity, without requiring the analytical modelling of the DM distribution.
 We notice that a similar approach is not unprecedented, and has been adopted recently, e.g., by the FIRE simulation~\cite{McKeown:2021sob}.
 However, the implications for DM observables have not been fully explored nor a thorough comparison with traditional, analytical modelling methods has been carried out yet.
 We take advantage of {\tt NAJADS} to address both points in this work, and discuss further applications to DM astrophysical studies.

 The paper is organised as follows.
 In Sec.~\ref{sec:code_structure}, we outline the structure and core modules of the code, while in Sec.~\ref{sec:testing} we present some validation tests of {\tt NAJADS} on the Dragon catalogue, the Monte Carlo (MC) realisation of a mock cosmological simulation suite created for testing purposes.
 In Sec.~\ref{sec:proof_of_concept} we show an end-to-end application of {\tt NAJADS} through the evaluation of J-factors sky-maps directly from the mock simulations' raw data.
 As part of this proof of concept, we also run {\tt NAJADS} on a real cosmological simulation, selecting a halo from the IllustrisTNG suite\footnote{\url{https://www.tng-project.org/}}, comparing our framework with semi-analytical methods and discussing advantages and disadvantages of both.
 Finally, we summarise our findings and discuss further developments in Sec.~\ref{sec:conclusions}.
 Moreover, we present in App.~\ref{app:mock_catalogue} the procedure followed to generate the Dragon suite, while further assessments of {\tt NAJADS} are discussed in App.~\ref{app:density_scatter}.